1. Greedy Book Limited ('we' or 'us') are committed to protecting and respecting your privacy.

 If you are a new customer, we will contact you by electronic means only if you have consented to this.

 When you create an account with us, you can keep your books either public (the default setting) or private.
 Public books are accessible by everyone.
 Items on such books may be added to another Member's books, and the books can be shared by both other Members and Customers via email, Facebook, Twitter'.

-Private books can only be viewed by certain approved Members who are approved by you and also by Site administrators.
-If a book is private, other Members will have to request Member's permission in order to view the book.
-It is not possible for Customers to view private books.
+Private books can only be viewed by certain approved Members or Customers who are approved by you and also by Site administrators.
+If a book is private, you will have to choose to share the URL of this book with third parties in order for them to view it.

 You can make books private by accessing the privacy setting page, this is done by clicking 'settings' on the relevant book, and choosing the 'private' option.